 When should I see an IBCLC?

 We encourage families to seek assistance for any and all breastfeeding issues.

 In a perfect world, all breastfeeding mothers would see a board-certified lactation consultant (IBCLC) in the first week of life whether or not there is an obvious problem.
-Often parents think breastfeeding is going well, only to find out at their 2 week or 2 month check ups that things are not going as well as they thought.
+Often parents think breastfeeding is going well, only to find out at their 2-week or 2-month check-up that things are not going as well as they thought.
 We are big proponents of proactive breastfeeding management – get help before a minor problem becomes a major one!

 It is especially important to seek breastfeeding help from an IBCLC if… your infant is: